 Dina: For MISS KL, we’ve seen a lot of great traction with the site.
 I feel confident that people are appreciating and enjoying it.
 So with MISS KL we would definitely focus on the new features.
 Resources are never unlimited in any event, so one does make payoffs all the time.
 Including time resources of IT books when you’re talking about new features.
 But for Karmaloop we do have the full migration of our Women’s section.
 But the Women’s section on Karmaloop is going to eventually be eliminated so we need to have a strong review of the structure of the site.
 I don’t know if this is more of a philosophical question.
 But specifically, we will be focusing on design for Karmaloop at some point in the near future.
 The good news for us is that because of the way our developers build MISS KL, any new changes will automatically be integrated between both Karmaloop and MISS KL.
 When we add a new feature to Karmaloop that will benefit the site and we like it, we can simply implement it into our MISS KL site as well.
 We just integrated a new checkout process with an upgraded shopping cart on Karmaloop and it also went live on MISS KL at the same time.

 Wondering what might be the next popular design concept to define the 2013 year in eCommerce website design?
-Learn more ideas that will drive web design by checking out my blog: 2013 eCommerce Website Design Trends to Watch For.
+Learn more ideas that will drive web design by checking out my post, "2013 eCommerce Website Design Trends to Watch For."

 Is your website driving the results you’re looking for?
 If the answer is no, we can help!
 Contact us today to speak with our industry experts.